0014/UnknownAssistant/README.md

 # UnknownAssistant
-A software assistant that does everything that is possible for you I'm still thinking a proper name to give.
+A software assistant that does everything that is possible for you.
+I'm still thinking a proper name to give.
 Until then, the assistant remains unknown.

 - TV module is added.
 Here are some commands that you can give (if you have a Samsung TV).